raspberrypilearning/octapi-public-key-cryptography/en/step_3.md

 image: images/https.png
 ---

-1. Answer: Try all possible keys (there are only 25) until you found the correct one.
+Try all possible keys (there are only 25) until you found the correct one.
 This is known as a brute force attack.

 --- /collapse ---